An Overview of the Key Issues Governing Breach of Contract Cases in 2020 and Beyond

 What About International Contracts: China

 Breach of contract cases can extend into international business law as well.
 One of the biggest issues that might arise is a delay in delivery by Chinese suppliers, which could create a breach of contract status.
 Now, it is possible that this could create a situation known as a force majeure.
 This is an unforeseeable circumstance that causes one party to be unable to fulfill its obligations.
-Courts will have to determine if there was a real impossibiliy to fulfill the contract or if it became more expensive and difficult to fulfill.
+Courts will have to determine if there was a real impossibility to fulfill the contract or if it became more expensive and difficult to fulfill.

 It is important for everyone to read the contract carefully because some of the most common examples of a force majeure include: